Research Agenda

 Fahey, J.J.
 (2022).
 Journal of Experimental Political Science

 Fahey, J.J., Alarian, H.M., & Allen, T.J.
 (2022).
-Electoral Studies.
+Electoral Studies

-Fahey, J.J., Roberts, D.C. , & Utych, S. (2022).
-American Politics Research.
+Fahey, J.J., Roberts, D.C., & Utych, S. (2022).
+American Politics Research

 Abstract: Political scientists and social movement scholars have long been interested in the effects that media framings have on support for controversial speech.
 Recently, the concept of cancel culture has complicated our understanding of free speech.
-In particular, the modern RepublicanParty under Donald Trump has made “fighting cancel culture” a cornerstone of its electoral strategy.
+In particular, the modern Republican Party under Donald Trump has made “fighting cancel culture” a cornerstone of its electoral strategy.
 We use a nationally representative survey experiment to assess whether individuals’ opposition to cancel culture is principled or contingent on the ideological identity of the speaker.
 We show that framing speech restrictions as the consequence of cancel culture does not increase support for free speech among Republicans.
 Further, when leftwing groups utilize cancel culture framings, Republicans become even less supportive of those groups’ free speech rights.
 These findings cast doubt on the sincerity of Republicans’ commitment to the term cancel culture.

 Fahey, J.J.
-(2021).
-Social Science Quarterly.
+(2022).
+Social Science Quarterly

 Selected ongoing Research